MartinCoomes/StructuralEquationM/SEMPublicationReview.md

 Data Description
 ================

 Data were collected in two stages.
-First, by paying \$10 to incoming college students from a Northwestern campus in America to complete an Internet survey.
+First, by paying `$10` to incoming college students from a Northwestern campus in America to complete an Internet survey.
 There was a 51.1% response rate of the 4103 students invited to participate.
-Second, a total of 780 students were retained from this sample (Males, n = 333; Females, n = 447; Mean age =18.18, SD = 0.42) who met the entry criteria of being over 18 and having at least one heavy drinking episode in the past month (i.e. Females, 4\<drinks; Males, 5\<drinks).
-These second round participants were paid \$25 to complete a 50-minute online assessment for the study.
+Second, a total of 780 students were retained from this sample (Males, *n*=333; Females, *n*=447; Mean age=18.18, *SD*=0.42) who met the entry criteria of being over 18 and having at least one heavy drinking episode in the past month (i.e. Females, 4`<`drinks; Males, 5`<`drinks).
+These second round participants were paid `$25` to complete a 50-minute online assessment for the study.

 **Measurements:**